lllsondowlll/jslinux-mobile-uwp/src/jslinux-tap/README.md

 Through websocket as the server, the Linux tap device in the browser communicates with the server.
 Here you need to change the configuration of the kernel compilation.
 The kernel config option must set TUN=yes
 <pre>

 The network is divided into three parts:

-       (1) The internal network of jslinux is to establish a tap device and interact with the /dev/ttyS1 device.
-This is the part where jslinux interacts with the browser, similar to /dev/clipboard interacting with textare on the browser.
-The code to establish the tap device is [tap Code link](https://www.iteye.com/blog/haoningabc-2436305)
+       (1) The internal network of jslinux establishes a tap device and interacts with the /dev/ttyS1 console. jslinux uses this process to interact with the browser --similarly to how /dev/clipboard interacts with textarea on the browser.

+           code to establish the tap device can be found [HERE](https://www.iteye.com/blog/haoningabc-2436305)

-       (2) The browser and server are connected using websocket (3) The same principle applies to server-side Linux.
-A bridge is established.
-One end of the tap device is tied to the bridge and the other end is connected to the websocket.
+       (2) The browser and server are connected using websocket

+       (3) The same principle applies to server-side Linux.
+A bridge is established, then one end of the tap device is tied to the                 bridge and the other end is connected to the websocket.
   </pre>